 We've gathered an interdisciplinary team drawn from our Museum Learning, Curatorial, Exhibition, Library, and Administrative departments.
 Beyond our individual areas of specialty, we each make daily discoveries about the nature and characteristics of family engagement and learning.
 Contact current staff members (in bold) through our online contact form.

-- Sarah Watkins, Director of Collections & Learning (Project Director)
+- Sarah Watkins, Vice President of Visitor Experience (Project Director)

 - Lauren McCormack, Former Manager of Public Programs (Project Manager)

 - Anne Grimes Rand, President

 - Jackie Hibbard, CFO and Vice President of Operations

 - Robert Kiihne, Director of Exhibits

 - Jodie Smith, Manager of Academic and Group Programs